 Date of birth: Sept.
 5 (Died: Nov.
 24, 1991)

-Queen frontman Freddie Mercury started life in Zanzibar as Frederick Bulsara and grew up going to boarding schools in India.
+Queen frontman Freddie Mercury started life in Zanzibar as Farrokh Bulsara and grew up going to boarding schools in India.
 His musical legacy as part of Queen includes the ‘70s arena rock anthems “We Will Rock You” and “We Are the Champions.”
 The eccentric singer passed away tragically from AIDS.

 Other notable artists: Cher, Dolly Parton

 Date of birth: Jan.
 8 (Died: Jan.
 10, 2016)

 English rocker David Bowie captivated audiences with his androgynous glam style and theatrical performances as alter-ego Ziggy Stardust.
 Musical chameleon Bowie had hit after hit, from “Changes” to “Heroes” to “Space Oddity,” and toured extensively until his death at the age of 69.

 Other notable artists: Elton John, Iggy Pop